garfix/nligems/doc/internals.md

 In some systems the morphemes of words are distinguished.
 This helps keep the dictionary small, since inflections of words need not be stored.

+It can be useful to split up words like "wasn't" in "was" and "not".

 ##### Unlexical Word Forms

 Verbs, nouns, determiners, adverbs, etc. are called parts-of-speech.